prayas46/ExoClassifier/DEPLOYMENT.md

 - Accepts requests from your frontend
 - Forwards them to the backend API
 - Returns responses with proper CORS headers
-- Handles both JSON and FormData (for CSV uploads)
+- Handles JSON requests (single predictions)

+Batch processing works by:
+- Reading CSV files locally in the browser
+- Processing each row as individual single predictions
+- Combining all results into a batch response
+- Avoiding the need for file upload through proxy

 ## Testing